colinsurprenant/redstorm/README.md

 ### Gems in your topology

-RedStorm now supports Bundler for using gems in your topology.
-Basically supply a *Bundler* `Gemfile` in the root of your project directory and execute this command to install these gems into the `target/gems` directory.
-Note that if you change the Gemfile you must rerun this command.
+RedStorm now support [Bundler](http://gembundler.com/) for using gems in your topology.
+Basically supply a `Gemfile` in the root of your project directory and execute this command to install the gems into the `target/gems` directory. **Note that if you change the Gemfile you must rerun this command**.

   ``` sh
   $ redstorm --1.9 gems
   ```

+Basically, the `redstorm --1.9 gems` command installs the *Bundler* and *Rake* gems and all the gems specified in the Gemfile into the `target/gems` directory.
+The idea is that in order for the topology to run in a Storm cluster, everything, including the fully *installed* gems, must be packaged and self-contained into a single JAR file.
+This has an important consequence: the gems will not be *installed* on the cluster target machines, they are already *installed* in the JAR file.
+This could possibly lead to problems if the machine used to *install* the gems is of a different architecture than the cluster target machines **and** some of these gems have *native* C/FFI extensions.

 ### Run in local mode